stanojevic/Fast-MST-Algorithm/README.md

 The algorithms and their performance are presented in:

 A Root of a Problem: Optimizing Single-Root Dependency Parsing<br/>
-Miloš Stanojević and Shay Cohen<br/>
+Miloš Stanojević and Shay B. Cohen<br/>
 EMNLP 2021